 Hello friends!
 Before I start sharing all kinds of ideas for spring, I thought I’d circle back on one of our most popular home improvement projects, our classic white fireplace.
-I still get plenty of questions about this makeover, from fireplace dimensions, to marble subway tile details, to grout colour and more.
+I still get plenty of questions about this makeover, from fireplace dimensions, to marble subway tile details, to grout colour, MDF mantel and more.
 So, I finally put together this follow up post as a guide.

 We created these fireplace drawings as a quick reference (they are not to scale).
-All dimensions are in inches.
+All dimensions are in inches (see note below).
 Keep in mind, our project included building over an existing fireplace with a ceiling height of 8 feet.
 Most likely, your project will require adjustments.

 Note: Be sure to check your local area for fireplace building regulations.
 Top measurement should read 59.25″ across, not 69.25″.

 As you can see, our fireplace isn’t too deep since it’s built recessed into an exterior wall.
 Be sure to tweak your measurements as necessary to accommodate the fireplace insert you plan on using, as well as for an interior wall.
 These are usually included as part of your insert’s specification sheet.